GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/csp-xss/index.md

 #### Ensure CSP is backwards compatible

-Not all browsers support CSP nonces/hashes, therefore adding `unsafe-inline` as a fallback for non-compliant browsers is recommended.
-If the browser does support nonces/hashes, `unsafe-inline` will be ignored.
+Not all browsers support CSP nonces/hashes, therefore adding `'unsafe-inline'` as a fallback for non-compliant browsers is recommended.
+If the browser does support nonces/hashes, `'unsafe-inline'` will be ignored.

-Similarly, `strict-dynamic` is not supported by all browsers.
+Similarly, `'strict-dynamic'` is not supported by all browsers.
 It is recommended to set an allowlist as a fallback for any non-compliant browsers.
-The allowlist will be ignored in browsers that support `strict-dynamic`.
+The allowlist will be ignored in browsers that support `'strict-dynamic'`.

 ## How to develop a strict CSP

 Define a CSP in an HTTP response header named `Content-Security-Policy`.
 Make sure your CSP uses `script-src`, `object-src`, and `base-uri` (`default-src` will also work for `script-src` and `object-src`).

-Use CSP nonces or hashes in combination with `strict-dynamic` to secure the page from allowlist bypasses.
+Use CSP nonces or hashes in combination with `'strict-dynamic'` to secure the page from allowlist bypasses.
 Below is an example of using a hardened CSP with a nonce-based policy.

 CSP: